NickCH-K/CVRoller/LayoutInstructions.md

 file: cvdata.xlsx
 ```

 The metadata block begins by listing all the *versions* of the document to be produced.
-Here we have three versions: web, pdf, and wd.
+Here we have four versions: web, pdf, wd, and rawMD.
 These names can be anything.
 I could call the PDF version of the CV myCVforEmail and it would work fine.
-Each time CVRoller is run, it will generate each of these three versions separately.
+Each time CVRoller is run, it will generate each of these four versions separately.
 Each of the versions must go at the top of the metadata block.

 Currently supported version variations include HTML, PDF (processed using the moderncv LaTeX package), Word (NOT YET SUPPORTED), or Markdown (which provides the raw Markdown code of the CV without any special formatting or theming).
 If you'd like to have your HTML-styled CV in PDF or Word format, you can make it as an HTML file, open it up in your browser, and use "Print PDF" or "Save Page As..." to turn it into a PDF or Word document.
 If you plan to do this you may want to find the option in your theme that lets you set the CV to full page width first.